rishibhatnagar1/PythonCodes/readme.md

 MQTT is yet to be tested.

 Need to experiment on iPython Notebooks.
 Find out what they are and where they should /could be used.

+Find out how to implement CoAP using python.